iszczesniak/cpp/memory/index.md

 {% include_relative rvo_no1.cc %}
 ```

-Second, because we try to return a function parameter, which was
+Second, because we return a function parameter, which was created by
-created by the caller, not the function, and so the function cannot
+the caller, not the function, and so the function cannot create the
-create the parameter in the location for the return value:
+parameter in the location for the return value:

 ```cpp
 {% include_relative rvo_no2.cc %}
 ```

-Finally, because we try to return global or static data, which has to
+Finally, because we return global or static data, which has to be
-be available after the function returns, and so the function can only
+available after the function returns, and so the function can only
 copy the result from the global or static data:

 ```cpp